visgl/flowmap.gl/examples/react-worker-app/README.md

-# Flowmap.gl example with Create React App using worker
+# Flowmap.gl example using React and WorkerFlowmapDataProvider

-This example shows a minimal app configuration to use Flowmap.gl in a React web app.
+This example is an example of using Flowmap.gl's `WorkerFlowmapDataProvider` in a React web app.

 ## Usage